Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 What's my email address?
 How do I find someone's email address?

-Your email address is based on your first and last names, like this: Myron.Kapoodle@uvm.edu.
-You can look up email addresses for students, faculty, and staff by clicking directory on the UVM home page or myUVM.
+Your email address is based on your first and last names, like this: Myron.Kapoodle@uvm.edu, or your NetID, like this: email@example.com.
+You can look up email addresses for students, faculty, and staff by using the Search Directory feature at the top of most every UVM webpage, or in myUVM.

 UVM uses your uvm.edu address for official correspondence, so don't miss out.